Biden aides hold talks with Israel on Iran, regional issues | Law-Order

-Top US and Israeli national security officials met Thursday by secure video conference for their first round of talks on Iran and other regional issues as the Biden administration looks to avoid antagonizing Jerusalem while attempting to resurrect the U.S.-Iran nuclear deal.
+Top US and Israeli national security officials met Thursday by secure video conference for their first round of talks on Iran and other regional issues as the Biden administration looks to avoid antagonizing Israel while attempting to resurrect the US-Iran nuclear deal.

 Sullivan has also held at least two lengthy calls with Ben-Shabbat prior to Thursday's meeting.